dettonville/dettonville.org/content/news/2013-11-28-mapstruct-1_0_0_Alpha2-has-landed.md

 As for single parameter methods all attributes are mapped by name from the source objects to the target object, performing a type conversion if required.
 In case a property with the same name exists in more than one source object, the source parameter from which to retrieve the property must be specified using the `@Mapping` annotation as shown for the `name` property.

-One of the core principles in MapStruct is type-safety.
+One of the core principles in Dettonville is type-safety.
 Therefore an error will be raised at generation time when such an ambiguity is not resolved.
 Note that when mapping a property which only exists once in the source objects to another target property name, it is optional to specify the source parameter's name.

 Also related to type-safety and correctness of generated mappings is the new option to raise an error in case an attribute of the mapping target is not populated, as this typically indicates an oversight or configuration error.
 By default a compiler warning is created in this case.
 To change this e.g. into a compile error instead, the `unmappedTargetPolicy` property can be used like this: